 4. Lose the battle to win the war

 It is often said that we need to pick our battles; that we need to be selective about who, what, and when we fight.
 This applies to anger management.
-We only have so much energy and if we are to win in the long-run we might need to concede or lose in the short-term.
+We only have so much energy, and if we are to ‘win’ in the long-run, we might need to concede or ‘lose’ in the short-term.
 Providing help for anger doesn’t mean ‘defeating’ it.
 This is also true of arguments in a relationship.
 Let go of what matters the least.
-You may not win the argument but you will strengthen your relationship in the long run.
+You may not ‘win’ the argument, but you will strengthen your relationship in the long run.

 5. Take some responsibility

-To be responsible in a relationship is to take responsibility for your role in being frustrated with your partner’s anger, and reflecting on what actions may have triggered their anger.
 In the same way, it is important to look at what triggers you to behave in the way that you do.
-The more aware that you (and your partner) become, the less reactive and the more constructive you can be.
+The more aware that you (and the other person) become, the less reactive and the more constructive you can be.

 6. Address the conflict when you are both calm

 As mentioned before, when you or your partner are angry or emotionally charged, your cognitive state is likely to be impaired.
 Avoid storming out and slamming doors.
-Instead calmly let your partner know that you need some time to calm down, or that you are giving them time to calm down so that you can later come together to have a rational conversation.
+Instead, calmly let the other person know that you need some time to calm down, or that you are giving them time to calm down, so that you can later come together to have a rational conversation.
 Use the time to gather and organise your thoughts so that you can have a constructive discussion later.
 Heading-off potential escalations before they’re allowed to occur is a great method of anger management.

 7. Lead by example and set boundaries

 Lead by example by remaining calm and coherent.
-If you are able to calm your partner down in this way then do so.
+If you are able to calm the person down in this way, then do so.
 If not, then assert your own boundaries by disengaging from the conversation until your partner is calm.
-This not only gives you both space and time to think but also shows your partner a different way of dealing with anger and arguments.
+This not only gives you both space and time to think, but also shows your partner a different way of dealing with anger and arguments.

 If you are struggling with anger issues, or with dealing with someone else who has anger issues, and would like to talk to someone about it, contact The Awareness Centre now.
-We offer online counselling and phone therapy; alternatively, book an appointment at one of our private practice centres, or call 020 8673 4545 to book an appointment with one of our therapists at our centres in Clapham and Tooting.
+We offer online counselling and phone therapy; alternatively, book an appointment at one of our private practice centres, or call 020 8673 4545 to speak with one of our staff members today.
 You can also email us on [email protected].